Prasanna07-exe/cosmic-cantina-promptwars/README.md

 While built as a hackathon project, **Cosmic Cantina** has commercial viability:

 ### Monetization Ideas:
+- **Payment Gateway** to process payment online when completing checkout
 - **SaaS Licensing** to other college campuses
 - **Premium Queue Passes** for express orders
 - **Outlet Subscription** for real-time analytics, priority support